Ready Pet Go proudly supports "Pet Hydration Month" this December

 The Australian summer is known for great days at the beach, cricket, and BBQs around the pool.
 However, when you start feeling the heat, know that your pets are feeling it more!
-In this article we are going to look at preventative measures we can take, and what to do if our pets are displaying the symptoms of heat exhaustion and dehydration.
+In this article, we will look at preventative measures we can take and what to do if our pets display the symptoms of heat exhaustion and dehydration.

 HYDRATION is the most important way to protect our pets against heat stroke!
 In the infographic on this page, you will see a guideline to the minimum requirements for daily water intake.
 Our bodies are about 60% water, and we are recommended to have at least 2 litres of water per day.
 Our pets are approximately 80% water, so their water requirements are proportionately a lot higher.
-Do you want to know how much water your pet needs, see our infographic below.
+See our infographic below if you want to know how much water your pet needs.

-We need to be aware of the symptoms that indicate that the heat may be affecting our pets.
+We need to be aware of the symptoms indicating that heat may affect our pets.
 The early signs to look out for include;

 If your pet is showing any of these signs, take immediate action.
 Start by cooling your pet immediately.
 This can be easily achieved by soaking their coat in cool water (not icy freezing water).
-Do not place a wet towel over them, as the towel will trap the heat.
-Ensure there is a lot of airflow around your pet, using fans or air conditioning.
+Do not use a wet towel over them, as the towel traps the heat.
+Use fans or air conditioning to ensure there is a lot of airflow around your pet.
 This is especially important if you need to take the somewhere in the car.
 Encourage them to be drinking water.

-Always seek veterinary advice when your pet is showing any of the above signs.
+Always seek veterinary advice when your pet shows any of the above signs.